krishnamsdpl/JavawithADO/README.md

  If using Spring Boot, ensure your application can run locally with an embedded server like Tomcat or Jetty.

 ## 2. Dockerize Your Java Application
-Create a Dockerfile in the root of your project to define how your application will be built and run in Docker.
+'''Create a Dockerfile in the root of your project to define how your application will be built and run in Docker.

 Example Dockerfile for a Spring Boot Java application:
 # Use a base image with OpenJDK